 We are once again proud to present to you our annual water quality report.
 Over the years we have strived to produce drinking water that meets or exceeds all state and federal drinking water standards.
 We continually strive to adopt new and better methods of delivering to you the best quality drinking water.
 As regulations and drinking water standards change, we are committed to incorporating these changes system-wide in an expeditious and cost-effective manner.
+As you were made aware through informational pamphlets that were distributed in March, we recently changed our method of disinfection by converting from chlorine to chloramines.
+While the vast majority of consumers are unaffected by this change, those using Walpole water for dialysis treatment and fish owners need to ensure that measures are taken to remove chloramines from the water.

-As we enter our 112th year of providing public water service, we diligently maintain our objective of providing quality drinking water.
+As we enter our 113th year of providing public water service, we diligently maintain our objective of providing quality drinking water.
 Currently, this objective is achieved through the operation of municipally owned treatment facilities for each of Walpole's two aquifers.
 The H.E.
 Willis Plant located on Leonard Road was placed into service in June of 2004 and utilizes a technologically advanced treatment system.
-The Edward J. Delaney Plant (formerly School Meadow Brook) has been operating since June of 1998 and continues to provide the desired level of treatment.
+The Edward J. Delaney Plant (formerly School Meadow Brook) has been operating since June 1998 and continues to provide the desired level of treatment.
 If you have any health concerns related to the information in this report, we encourage you to contact your health care provider.